eiriklv/react-masonry-component/README.md

 ##### Events

-- `onImagesLoaded` - triggered after all images have been loaded
+- `onImagesLoaded` - triggered when all images are loaded or after each image is loaded when `updateOnEachImageLoad` is set to `true`

 ```jsx
 var Gallery = React.createClass({